temporalio/documentation/docs/learning-paths/background-checks/how-to-use.md

 The very first thing the Background Check application does is send an email to the Candidate.
 For this Learning Path we are using a single mailbox using a single mail server running in one of the Docker containers.
 This means that the Company HR person, Candidate, and Researcher personas receive their emails in this mailbox.
-Use the "To" address to distinguish between personas.
+Look at the "To" address to distinguish between personas in the mailbox.

 The mailbox is accessible at [http://localhost:8025/](http://localhost:8025/).